Above, a video visualizing two of our participants’ ECG responding to music in real-time.

 4.3 Bobbi ECG data

-The files can be downloaded here:
+Three of these Bobbi CSV files can be downloaded here:

 Information on the data structure of these files, and some general tips on how to analyze Bobbi ECG data can be found here.

-However, for the Bobbi’s that did record, the synchronization protocol worked beautifully!
+However, for the Bobbi’s that did record, the synchronization protocol worked beautifully.
 To demonstrate this, let’s zoom in to the first 20 seconds of the experiment.
 Here we see the magnetic pulse as registered by the magnetometer in the top panel – and no ECG, as the Bobbi’s ECG leads were not yet attached at this point in time:

 Next, let’s move to some random point in time right in the middle of our experiment.
 In the top panel, the magnetometer now registers the earth magnetic field.
-But take a look at that ECG signal in the bottom panel: upside-down, but also clean and well defined!
+But take a look at that ECG signal in the bottom panel: upside-down, but also clean and well defined.

 So now we have an audio recording and the Bobbi data files, all cut to size and containing clear start and stop sync pulses.
 Next step: running some first exploratory analyses.